 Physicians, social workers, nurses, allied health professionals, counselors, and psychologists will find themselves in multiple roles when working with victims of human trafficking.
 Advocacy is one of these roles and involves the practitioner being an agent for change.
 This consists of engaging in activities that alter the social conditions at the individual, family, community, and institutional levels .
 One way to advocate on behalf of human trafficking victims is by signing petitions or joining credible organizations concerned with changing the circumstances that lead to human trafficking.
 Many organizations have petitions established on their websites for individuals to persuade policymakers, legislators, and government officials to advocate for the protection of human trafficking victims, create greater awareness of the problem, and prosecute traffickers, including:

 A wide range of laws have been established to protect human trafficking victims and to prosecute perpetrators.
 A general knowledge of these laws is helpful when caring for victims and seeking appropriate social services.
-The VTVPA was enacted in 2000 and reauthorized in 2003, 2005, and 2008 by the Trafficking Victims Protection Reauthorization Acts .
-It emphasizes the 3 Ps: prevention, protection, and prosecution .
+The VTVPA was enacted in 2000 and reauthorized in 2003, 2005, 2008, and 2013 by the Trafficking Victims Protection Reauthorization Acts .
+It emphasizes the three Ps: prevention, protection, and prosecution .
 The prevention component consists of training and awareness; the protection dimension gives trafficked victims the ability to receive services using federal funds like other refugees; and the prosecution component focuses on laws and policies for the prosecution of traffickers.

 Because victims of trafficking are often viewed as criminals, this law states that victims of severe trafficking should not be penalized for any illegal behaviors or acts they engaged in as a result of being trafficked, including entering the United States with false documents or no documentation or working without appropriate paperwork .
 This law also allows T Nonimmigrant Status (T visas) to be granted to victims of trafficking so they may remain in the United States with the purpose of collaborating with the federal authorities to prosecute the perpetrators.
 During this time, victims are offered a range of benefits and services, including access to the Witness Protection Program .
 After three years, victims can apply for permanent resident status .